tartiflette/tartiflette/docs/tutorial/add-subscription.md

 ## How can we use it?

-As mentionned previously, for this tutorial, we decided to use the simplest form of a Subscription in Tartiflette, and we didn't cover the transport layer.
+As mentioned previously, for this tutorial, we decided to use the simplest form of a Subscription in Tartiflette, and we didn't cover the transport layer.

 Do you remember that the Recipes Manager GraphQL API is based on the `tartiflette-aiohttp`?
 Aside from the HTTP layer, it also provides a way to expose Subscription operations through a Web Socket.